ThornCigar/Financial_Modelling/Efficient_Frontier/README.md

 Then, restore development environment by running `renv::restore()`.

 ## Developing the project
-This project leverages `renv`, which enables project-wide dependency management.
+- This project leverages `renv`, which enables project-wide dependency management.
 Using it ensures development environment consistency and allows quick rollback of environments.
 Refer to the renv [introductory documentation](https://rstudio.github.io/renv/articles/renv.html) for more.
+- Don't forget to format code often!
+(Tip: `Ctrl-A` to select all, and then `Ctrl-Shift-A` to reformat selected code)

 # To-Do List
 ## Port to python